Solution dyeing involves adding pigment directly to the molten plastic solution before the fiber is made.

 Where We Are

-We first started solution dyeing our luggage—the heaviest products by weight in our line.
-We’ve learned that heavier fabrics are more economical to solution dye because the supply chain is priced out by weight.
-The amount of pigment used is relative to the tons of pellets (the little plastic pieces used to make synthetic yarn) that are used.
-Essentially, it becomes more cost-efficient to solution dye fabric that is heavier because we don’t have to commit to as many yards—yarn manufacturers sell by weight not by yardage.
+We first tried solution dyeing in our luggage—the heaviest products by weight in our line.
+We’ve learned that heavier fabrics are more economical to solution-dye because the supply chain is priced out by weight.
+The amount of pigment needed is relative to the tons of pellets (the little plastic pieces used to make synthetic yarn) that are used.
+Essentially, it becomes more cost-efficient to solution-dye heavier fabric because we don’t have to commit to as many yards—yarn manufacturers sell by weight not by yardage.

-Currently, we are exploring solution dyeing with fleece fabrics which are also pretty heavy in weight.
-We can also make the solution dyeing process more cost-efficient by committing to our tried and true colors, like blacks and blues, which we can order in larger quantities.
+We can also make the solution-dyeing process more cost-efficient by committing to our tried-and-true colors, like blacks and blues, which we can order in larger quantities.
 Despite the costs, we are incorporating solution dyeing everywhere it can be applied—luggage, fleece and shells included.

-One of our main goals with solution dyeing is to reduce the amount of water used in the textile-coloring process.
+One of our main goals in incorporating solution dyeing is to reduce the amount of water used in the textile-coloring process.
 Other water-free dyeing techniques are being developed, and companies (including Patagonia) are building a better understanding of the advantages and disadvantages of this process.
 We’ve also recently learned that solution dyeing could be a potential answer to reducing microfiber shedding—making it a win (low carbon)/win (low water)/win (reduced shedding) for the environment.
 We’re working with suppliers and researchers to gather more data about this.

-One of the downsides of solution dyeing is that it’s applicable only to synthetic fibers.
-But, strides are being made to change how organic fibers can be dyed in a more sustainable way—even though research and experimentation is still at an early stage.
-Cotton, for example, can be grown in different colors to achieve new pigmentation, but this brings with it a host of other challenges at the agricultural level.
+One of the lone downsides of solution dyeing is that it can only be applied to synthetic fibers.
+But strides are being made to change how organic fibers can be dyed in a more sustainable way—even though research and experimentation are still at an early stage.
+Cotton, for example, can be grown in different colors to achieve new pigmentation, but this method brings a host of other challenges at the agricultural level.

-We are looking for any efficient dyeing technologies and techniques and strive to adopt new options that become available.
+We are continuing to look for efficient dyeing technologies and techniques, and we’re striving to adopt new options as they become available.
 Ultimately, solution dyeing will be part of a portfolio of technologies that reduces our impact on the planet.